fabrisio-ponte/Generative_Recurrent_Neural_Net/README.md

-# write_readme.py

-readme_text = """
-# 🧠 Character-Level Text Generator using RNN & LSTM
+# Character-Level Text Generator using RNN & LSTM

 This project implements a character-level text generation model using PyTorch.
 We train both **RNN** and **LSTM** models on Jules Verne's *The Mysterious Island*, sourced from Project Gutenberg.